Recent Searches

 • The parent or student has received a one-time disbursement of funds (i.e. severance package, bonus, etc...) which were unavailable for educational expenses.

-It is EIU’s policy that a Professional Judgment will not be processed due to a student’s change in marital status (from single to married) or a parent in college.
+It is EIU’s policy that a Professional Judgment will not be processed due to a parent in college.

 In the interest of providing the most accurate information possible to the Department of Education, it is best practice to use actual tax information as opposed to estimating current year income information; however, there are certain limited circumstances which allow the office to use estimated income information.
 The Financial Aid Office will only accept estimated income for the current tax year if (ALL must apply):